 The Department of Liberal Arts is one of twenty-three departments at SAIC.
 Liberal Arts provides the academic foundation for students’ success at SAIC.
-The department is chaired by a full-time faculty member with 14 full-time faculty and over 100 part-time faculty.
+The department has 13 full-time faculty and over 100 part-time faculty.
 It offers 400 courses each year, primarily to undergraduate students pursuing a Bachelor of Fine Arts degree in Studio Art.
-Liberal Arts’ main content areas include First Year Seminar, Humanities, Social Sciences, Natural Science, foreign languages, English for International Students, and the Academic Access Program. http://www.saic.edu/academics/departments/libarts/
+Liberal Arts’ main content areas include English (First Year Seminar), humanities, natural science, social sciences, foreign languages, English for international students, and the Academic Access Program.

-On or before November 1, 2017, please submit application materials via http://SAICfaculty.slideroom.com.
-You will be asked to create an account after which time you may complete the application comprised of fill-in fields and uploaded documents.
-SAIC will underwrite the application fees; you will not be charged to apply for the position.
-You are encouraged to begin the application well before the deadline.
-No applications may be submitted beyond the deadline for any reason.
+Applicants are encouraged to apply by Friday, January 5, 2024, for full consideration.
+Please submit application materials via http://SAICfaculty.slideroom.com.
+You will be asked to create an account after which time you may complete the application, which consists of fill-in fields and required documents to upload.
+You are encouraged to begin the application well before the priority deadline.
+Applications will not be accepted after February 5, 2024.

 Complete the fields for: educational background; current position; and contact information for three professional references.

 Please convert all word documents into PDFs before uploading.
 Required files to upload include:

 - Cover letter stating your interests and qualifications

 - Statement of teaching philosophy including details on how your teaching has supported the success of students from racial, ethnic, gender, and/or socio-economic backgrounds that are underrepresented in your academic field